rahulmanoj1000/GreenerTomorrow/README.md

 # Project in brief

-### Simple Django Project that helps citizens submit pics of polluted areas and the appropriate authorities can fix it.
+### Simple Django Project that helps users submit pics of polluted areas and the appropriate service provider can fix it.

+## Key Features:

+### User Reporting:

+- Users can submit pollution incidents by uploading images and providing optional details.
+- The system detects the user's current location using the Google Maps API.

+###Admin Management:

+- Admins receive reported incidents and can assign them to appropriate service providers.
+- Admins have the option to add new service providers to the system.

+### Service Provider Interaction:

+- Assigned service providers receive notifications of reported incidents.
+- Service providers can view details of assigned tasks and mark them as complete by uploading images of the remediated area.

+### Approval and Notification:

+- Admins verify completed tasks and approve them.
+- Users receive email notifications upon task approval, informing them of the completed remediation work.

 ## Technologies Used